-This care guide from Oxbow Animal Health will teach you everything you need to know about keeping your pet rat happy and healthy.
+Caring for your Rat is an educational guide from Oxbow Animal Health will teach you everything you need to know about keeping your pet rat happy and healthy.

-FEEDING YOUR RAT
+FEEDING AND CARING FOR YOUR RAT

 Your rat is an omnivore, which means he eats both plant and animal material.

 Your rat requires a simple diet composed of a complete fortified food, freshwater served in both a sipper bottle and tip-proof dish, and veggies, greens, and fruits in appropriate daily amounts.
 Like humans, rats are prone to eating when bored, so it’s important to provide healthy foods in proper amounts.

 Fortified food like Oxbow Essentials Adult Rat Food or Essentials Mouse & Young Rat Food is the best option for your rat.
 These specially designed foods are formed into the ideal shape for nibbling, which promotes healthy teeth.

 Always choose an age-appropriate food formulated specifically for rats.
 Our Essentials Mouse & Young Rat Food is ideal for rats under six months of age, and our Essentials Adult Rat Food is recommended for adult rats.